JuliaConcurrent/Reagents.jl/README.md

 # Reagents.jl: Towards composable and extensible nonblocking programming for Julia

-Reagents.jl implements *reagents* (Turon, 2012) which provides higher-order concurrency primitives for expressing nonblocking algorithms and concurrent synchronizations in a composable manner.
-It provides a way to combine *nonblocking* and *synchronizing* operations.
+Reagents.jl implements *reagents* (Turon, 2012) which provides higher-order concurrency primitives for expressing *nonblocking* algorithms and concurrent *synchronizations* in a composable manner.

 For example, `op1 | op2` is the combinator that combines the "lazy" representation of operations (called *reagents*) and expresses that only one of